IT2810/it2810-webutvikling-h18-prosjekt-2-gruppe--48/README.md

 As stated above we used css-grid since it makes it easy to rearrange elements on the page.
 We used this in combination with media-queries to support multiple device sizes (phone, tablet and computer).
 We have not done anything special for landscape since we found that it functioned well with the media-queries we already had in place.

+## Testing

+We tested the page with 3 device formats.
+Laptop, tablet and phone.
+We also tested for orientation on tablet and phone.
+It functions fine for these devices with respect to expected resolution sizes, however for very small phone resolutions the image might be slightly of-screen. (this is because the svg itself is defined with a view size).
+For larger that normal resolutions there were no problems.

 ## Resources and licence

 Audio is from [soundbible.com](https://soundbible.com) under CC licence.